Davest9496/Davest9496/README.md

 |---|---|---|
 | `system-health-check` | PowerShell | Checks disk, RAM, CPU, services, and network — outputs a formatted diagnostic report |
 | `incident-log-reporter` | Python | Parses helpdesk incident CSVs and generates summary reports by category, priority, and resolution time |

-> These scripts reflect the kind of work I do alongside standard support duties — not just fixing issues, but building small tools that help teams operate more efficiently.

 ---